 5. Yellow Poui (Tabebuia serratifolia)

-The yellow poui is scientifically called Tabebuia Serratifolia.
-The tree takes at least two years before it blooms and is considered drought resistant.
-It grows up to 150ft in height, however, it can be pruned to achieve a smaller looking tree.
-The wood of the tree is used generally for decks, furniture and other outdoor projects.
+The yellow poui is scientifically called Tabebuia serratifolia.
+The tree usually blooms during the drier periods of the year and is considered drought resistant.
+It grows up to 15ft in height.
+However, it can be pruned to achieve a smaller-looking tree.
+The wood of the tree is generally used for decks, furniture and other outdoor projects.

-Now that you have identified trees for your space, do you know how to correctly plant a tree?
+Now that you have identified trees for your space, would you happen to know how to correctly plant a tree?
 No?
 Do not worry we will give you the basic steps in doing so.